frenetic-lang/frenetic/guide/05-OxLearning.md

 A learning switch has two logically distinct components:

-- The *learning module* builds a table that maps hosts (mac addresses) to the switch port on which they are connected.
+- The *learning module* builds a table that maps hosts (MAC addresses) to the switch port on which they are connected.
 The learning module builds this table by inspecting the source ethernet address and inport of every packet at the switch.